nobias-fht/advanced-scripting/docs/course/introduction/variables.md

 ??? question "What does `counter++` do?"
     That's right, it does exactly the same as `counter = counter + 1`

+!!!Question
         What happens when you use mathematical operations on strings?
 Try some and find out!
 What about if you try mathematical operations between strings and numbers?

+But, variables can be much more than a number or a sentence!
+It is time to discover arrays.